-General public has free access to the library, in case you’re just looking for some quiet down time.
-But, a membership will entitle you to borrow up to six books, two back issues of periodicals and two DVD’s.
+The general public has free access to the library, in case you’re just looking for some quiet downtime.
+But, membership will entitle you to borrow up to six books, two back issues of periodicals and two DVDs.
 A member is also allowed access to library accounts online, to create search lists, renew material and place hold requests for material available.
 Membership is open to anyone over the age of 16, and you will require proper photo identification.
-As for borrowing, you can ask for loans online, in person and even request an inter library loan, from libraries in different states.
-Also-free Wi-Fi within the library!
+As for borrowing, you can ask for loans online, in person and even request an interlibrary loan, from libraries in different states.
+Also, free Wi-Fi within the library!

 British Council Library India